Table of Content

 He now sells the program along with Court Controller Dribbling Masks, which are supposed to help you improve your ball handling.

-The program promises to add at least 8 inches to your vertical over the course of 15 weeks, but as you start analyzing the fundamental aspects of it, you quickly see that there’s very little chance that Air Alert will be able to deliver.
+Air Alert promises to add at least 8 inches to your vertical over the course of 15 weeks, but when you examine the fundamentals of it, you quickly realize that it has very little chance of delivering.

 Take a look…